 Similarly, if someone asks you to recommend their work, and you’re comfortable doing so, give them specific praise.
 Always remember, however, that you don’t have to give a recommendation if you don’t want to.

-Your reputation depends not only on who says good things about you, but on who you’re saying good things about.
+Your reputation depends not only on who says good things about you, but also on who you’re saying good things about.
 If you give someone a positive recommendation just because they asked, even though you don’t have much knowledge of their work, and they end up messing up somewhere down the road, it could reflect poorly on you.

 Connect your LinkedIn profile to your greater online identity